oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/zebrafishRolloverDetection.md

 ## Step 2: Manual classification on a few videos:

 You must first use ZebraZoom's GUI to manually classify frames into "Rolling", "Normal" and "InBetween" using ZebraZoom's GUI.
-For this, click on "Visualize Tracking Results" from the main menu of the GUI (third row: "View Tracking Results").
-Then choose a video where rolling behavior is occurring on the left hand side, then click on "View bout's video" for each well of the video and classify every frame of the video into "Rolling", "Normal" and "InBetween".
+For this, click on "Zebrafish rollover analysis" from the main menu of the GUI (from the fourth row: "Analyze Behavior"), then click on "Manually classify video frames into rollover vs no-rollover".
+Then choose a video where rolling behavior is occurring on the left hand side, then manually classify every frame of every well of the video into "Rolling", "Normal" and "InBetween".

 ## Step 3: Choose parameters and test the network: